verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 # Profiling VTR

 1. Install `gprof`, `gprof2dot`, and `xdot`.
-Specifically, the previous two packages requires python3, and you should install the last one with `sudo apt install` for all the dependencies you will need for visualizing your profile results.
+Specifically, the previous two packages require python3, and you should install the last one with `sudo apt install` for all the dependencies you will need for visualizing your profile results.
     ```
     pip3 install gprof
     pip3 install gprof2dot